Duboox/streamdeck-smartThings-Integration/README.md

 A StreamDeck plugin to control your smartthings devices and scenes.

-Donwload the release from https://github.com/thibautsabot/streamdeck-plugin-smartthings/releases
+Donwload the release from https://github.com/duboox/streamdeck-plugin-smartthings/releases

-Open `com.thibautsabot.streamdeck.smartthings.streamDeckPlugin` and install the plugin !
+Open `com.duboox.streamdeck.smartthings.streamDeckPlugin` and install the plugin !

 ---